Architecture and Landscape BA

 A course of studio based practical architectural design work which builds on the lessons learnt in the first and second year design studio.
 The studio based design projects involve schemes of greater complexity than previously, with emphasis placed on the integration of knowledge gained durnig the three year course.
 Projects focus on the importance of physical context, and in particular to the landscape and urban design context.
 Students are encouraged to make connections between their architectural design and landscape design.
 A wider range of building types is introduced that require analytical studies relating to urban design, precedents and philosophical approaches.
 The associated technical studies closely relate to the design projects and are seen as an integral part of the design process.30 credits

 - Architectural Design 6

 A course of studio based practical architectural design work which builds on the lessons learnt in the first and second year design studio.
 The studio based design projects involve schemes of greater complexity than previously, with emphasis placed on the integration of knowledge gained during the three year course.
 Projects focus on the importance of physical context, introduce a wider range of building types, and require analytical studies relating to urban design, precedents and philosophical approaches.
 The associated technical studies closely relate to the design projects and are seen as an integral part of the design process.30 credits

 - Advanced Planting Design

 This module builds on the understanding of plants and planting design gained through LSC240 Urban Ecological Design and Planting.
 It develops understanding of plant selection, establishment and management on landscapes sites.
-Planting design skills are further developed by a more complex project that provides students with the opportunity to explore the latest issues in planting design.
-It is integrated with LSC308 Integrated Urban Design Project, in that it follows the same overall development brief and site.10 credits
+Planting design skills are further developed by a more complex project that provides students with the opportunity to explore the latest issues in planting design.10 credits

 - Environment and Technology 5